dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Lets create a very simple contacts application.

-First let's create a very simple *Group* table to group our contacts
+First let's create a *Group* table to group our contacts

 Define your models (models.py)
 ------------------------------